Staff Directory

-Tatum Veitenheimer enters her second season as an assistant coach and internal recruiting coordinator for Abilene Christian women's basketball in 2025-26.
-She joined the program in May 2024 on the heels of a playing career that took her to Oklahoma and Texas Tech.
+Tatum Veitenheimer completed her second season as an assistant coach and internal recruiting coordinator for Abilene Christian women's basketball in 2025-26.
+She was promoted to recruiting coordinator on June 2, 2026.
+Veitenheimer joined the program in May 2024 on the heels of a playing career that took her to Oklahoma and Texas Tech.

 ACU experienced its deepest postseason run in the program’s 12-year Division I history in 2024-25.
 The Wildcats reached the Super 16 round of the Women’s National Invitation Tournament for the first time ever, building a 22-13 record with a 9-7 mark in Western Athletic Conference play.
 ACU accrued its most victories, highest overall winning percentage and highest conference winning percentage since 2020.